 The penalties for domestic violence in Massachusetts can range from jail time to probation.
 This depends on the circumstances of the offense and your record.

 Domestic violence is a serious offense in Massachusetts law and can carry jail time, holding you without bond, and other serious penalties.
 If you’re charged with a domestic violence, contact a Massachusetts criminal defense lawyer to begin preparing your defense.
+Contact me today at (617) 295-7500 to get started on your defense.

 What is Domestic Violence in Massachusetts?